-There’s a reason that this island is World-Heritage listed.
-As the largest sand island in the world it is begging to be explored.
+There’s a reason that this island is World Heritage listed.
+As the largest sand island in the world, it is begging to be explored.
 Cruise the Great Sandy Strait spotting dolphins, turtles and even a dingo or two.
 You may even spot humpback whales off the shores.
 If you are an active GatG you can snorkel, kayak, go tubing or just climb the sand dunes.
 Tours depart from Hervey Bay. * Book Fraser Island tour from Hervey Bay

 Travelling Around Australia

-The distances between places are vast and long when travelling around Australia.
-There’s a great bus network with Greyhound and epic train journeys and a rail pass is a good way of saving money.
-If you’re limited on time, the best way to travel Australia alone is to use internal flights between the cities: Qantas, Jetstar and Virgin Australia operate domestically.
+A rail pass is a good way of saving money for train travel.
+If you are limited on time, the best way to travel Australia alone is to use internal flights between the cities: Qantas, Jetstar and Virgin Australia operate domestically.
+Find flights here

 Coach tours are also a great way for travelling Australia.
 You get to see areas of the country and share the experience with your fellow passengers.
-Oz Experience is great for those who are sociable and like to party.
+Oz Experience offers guided trips to Australia for those who are sociable and like to party.

-If you’re looking to see all of Australia’s sites in a single trip it can be difficult to achieve unless you have plenty of time.
+If you are hoping to see all of Australia’s sites in a single trip it can be difficult to achieve unless you have plenty of time.
 Most people when they solo travel in Australia start with Sydney and travel their way up the coast.
-You'll find more travellers along this route so pairing up with others is more likely than venturing to the Northern territory.
+You'll find more travellers along this route so pairing up with others is more likely than venturing to the Northern Territory alone.

 a) Sydney – 5 nights, Alice Springs – 4 nights, Cairns – 4 nights (to visit the Great Barrier Reef).